 Note: Profile filter standards were published as Technical Specifications in the first instance.
 They are now being progressively converted into International Standards.
 The new areal standards are directly published as International Standards.

-WD: Working Draft, CD: Committee draft, DIS: Draft International Standard, FDIS: Final Draft International Standard, TS: Technical Specification.
+WD: Working draft, CD: Committee draft, DIS: Draft international standard, FDIS: Final draft international standard, IS: International standard (published), TS: Technical specification, TR: Technical report

 This page can be downloaded as a PDF article: Good practices for the use of areal filters.